vanadium/website/content/tutorials/hello-world.md

 # Introduction

-Practically speaking, Vanadium is a set of Go and JavaScript language libraries (more languages coming), plus a few dozen services and command line tools built on top of them.
+Practically speaking, Vanadium is a set of Go and Java language libraries (more languages coming), plus a few dozen services and command line tools built on top of them.